geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

   folder: 'GEE_geohackweek',
   fileFormat: 'CSV'
 });

+// AND HIT 'RUN' IN THE TASKS TAB IN THE UPPER RIGHT PANEL
 {% endhighlight %}

 Note on the folder name: If this folder exists within  your Google Drive, GEE will find it and export here regardless of the full file path for the folder.
 If the folder doesn't exist, GEE will create it upon export.

 **Final Step**

 In order to actually export your data, you have to explicitly hit the "Run" button under the "Tasks" tab in the upper right panel of the code editor.
 It should take 20-30 seconds to export, depending on GEE user loads.

 <br>